commschamp/cc.asn1.commsdsl/README.md

 someIntField.field_value().value() = 1234; // Sets value directly
 ```

-Also note that the second `Length` value needs to be updated.
+Also note that the value of the second field `Length` needs to be updated.
 It is performed automatically by
-invoking the **refresh** functionality after setting the value.
+invoking the **refresh** functionality after updating the `Value`.
 It is recommended to invoke
 it one time on the root field/message object when all the values are set.
 ```cpp
 msg.someIntField().field_value().value() = 1234;